mmalex/midi2osc/README.md

 this little program uses the wonderful 'Dear Imgui' library by Omar Cornut https://github.com/ocornut/imgui

-it also uses the portmidi library for cross platform midi output http://portmedia.sourceforge.net/portmidi/
+it also uses the portmidi library for cross platform midi input http://portmedia.sourceforge.net/portmidi/

+it also uses glfw and gl3w, embedded as part of the Dear Imgui submodule, since it is based on the glfw/gl3 imgui sample.

 Issues
 ======